 If you notice small hairline cracks around your toilet, take the time to note the size, location, and the number of cracks you find.
 If you find one small crack outside your toilet bowl, using a proper waterproof plumbing epoxy can help.
 Keep note of cracks as overlooked cracks can lead to leaks that may not be visible at first but reveal themselves over time.
 If you begin to notice leaks or see that your utility bills are higher than usual lately, it may be time to replace that toilet.

 At TriState Home Services we have years of experience dealing with the most stubborn of plumbing issues.
-So if you need help with your toilet or any other plumbing concerns, call (301) 969-9353 today!
+So if you need help replacing or repairing a cracked toilet or any other plumbing concerns, (301) 969-9353 today!